CircuitVerse/Blog/content/posts/vaibhavupreti-gsoc23-final-report.md

 The workflow consists of two jobs:

-1. **build-production**:
+1. **`build-production`**:
 This job builds the Docker image and pushes it to the registry for linux/amd64 and linux/arm64 architectures.
 The build process is optimized using docker buildx caching, significantly reducing build times.

-2. **deploy**:
+2. **`deploy`**:
 After the build job completes, the deploy workflow requires a review by a repository committer.
 Once approved, it sets up Kamal and deploys the latest Docker image tagged with the GitHub SHA hash from the repository's current origin.

 ![kamal-job](/images/vaibhav-upreti/kamal-job.png)

 As we can see in the image above the deploy job has protection rules for the "production" environment in GitHub Actions.
-When a newer deploy job is enqueued, it cancels the previous workflow to ensure the latest image is deployed.
+When a newer `deploy` job is enqueued, it cancels the previous workflow to ensure the latest image is deployed.

 In the deploy action, Kamal performs several key tasks:
 1. pulls the image from the registry
-2. runs the images as healthcheck on the servers at `localhost:3999/up` route.
+2. runs healthchecks on the servers at `http://localhost:3999/up` route.
-3. If the health check are healthy, Kamal proceeds to swap the existing container with the newer version.
+3. If the healthchecks are healthy, Kamal proceeds to swap the existing container with the newer version.
 4. However, if the health check fails, Kamal acquires a lock on the deployment to prevent any conflicts or issues during the update process.

-Hence in CircuitVerse CI workflows, we build Docker images for each pull request to the master branch, helping developers validate their code for production readiness.
+Hence, in CircuitVerse CI workflows, we build Docker images for each pull request to the master branch, helping developers validate their code for production readiness.

-**Memory Optimization**: Configured Jemalloc for Docker image, reducing memory fragmentation.
+**Memory Optimisation**: Configured Jemalloc for Docker image, reducing memory fragmentation.

 Deploying CircuitVerse to staging environment successfully.